Value Alignment Tax: Measuring Value Trade-offs in LLM Alignment: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Our results indicate that alignment in LLMs operates as a system-level transformation over interdependent values rather than isolated target updates.
-By introducing \emph{Value Alignment Tax} (VAT), we show that alignment interventions with comparable target gains can induce markedly different patterns of value co-variation, revealing alignment regimes invisible to target-centric evaluation.
+Our findings suggest that alignment in LLMs is better understood as a system-level transformation over interdependent values rather than isolated target updates.
+Through the \emph{Value Alignment Tax} (VAT), we show that interventions with similar target gains can still produce very different patterns of value co-variation, revealing alignment regimes missed by target-centric evaluation.

-VAT further shows that alignment-induced trade-offs are structured and concentrated on a subset of values, which absorb disproportionate alignment pressure and exhibit greater sample-level amplification.
-While VAT does not define risk normatively, it identifies where alignment pressure accumulates and where deviations are more likely to be magnified.
-An important direction for future work is \emph{tax-aware alignment}, developing methods that explicitly mitigate VAT while preserving target performance.
+VAT further indicates that alignment trade-offs are structured.
+Pressure often concentrates on a subset of values, which show stronger co-movement and greater sample-level amplification.
+An important direction for future work is \emph{tax-aware alignment}: methods that reduce VAT while preserving target performance.

-\paragraph{Conclusion.} We reframe alignment as a system-level phenomenon and introduce Value Alignment Tax as a principled diagnostic of alignment-induced value displacement.